 Boston College is committed to designing and constructing sustainable buildings that are energy efficient, conserve water, provide a high level of occupant comfort and safety and have longevity.

-To meet this standard, BC is committed to design and construct all new campus buildings to a minimum LEED Silver rating with the goal of a higher rating when feasible.
-Boston College has 5 LEED buildings and one building completed with anticipation of being awarded LEED silver certification.
+To meet this standard, BC is committed to design and construct all new campus buildings to a minimum LEED Certified Level with the goal of a higher rating.
+The new Connell Recreation Center is on track to be our newest LEED building.

 Currently, BC is replacing CFLs and flourescent light fixtures with LED (light emitting diodes) fixtures.
-Over the years, BC has converted lighting in the following buildings to ensure energy efficiency and quality: Stuart, McElroy, Corcoran Commons Dining Hall, Edmonds, Conte Forum, Merkert, 66 Comm.
-Ave., Cushing, Ignacio, Rubenstein, Kenny Cottle, Higgins, Campion, McGuinn, Comm.
-Ave. and Beacon St. Garages, the Plex, O’Neill Library, and Alumni Stadium.
+Over the years, BC has converted lighting in our buildings to ensure energy efficiency and quality.
 Additionally, many classrooms and common areas are now equipped with motion sensor lighting.

 - Low-flow toilets and shower heads, as well as faucet aerators, have been installed in a number of the dorms and will be used in new student living areas being created through renovation and expansion projects in many of the residence halls.

-- Boston College uses underground sprinkler systems across campus for efficient irrigation.
+- Boston College uses underground sprinkler systems across campus.
 The school is now using native plants in new landscape and planting plans.

 - Dining Services continually researches energy and water-efficient technologies when replacing food service equipment and purchases Energy Star or equivalently-rated replacement equipment.
 Learn more about Boston College Dining Services's Sustainability efforts.